Trim your horse’s tail top without clippers!

 Tidying the tail top is an excellent way of grooming for those horse owners who want a tidy picture from behind, but without using clippers or a tail-pulling technique to get there.
 Using clippers to trim the top of a tail can go sideways fast, but it will eventually grow back in.
 It’s easier to use scissors to tidy things up.

 It’s easy to tidy up your horse’s tail with scissors

-Left side wild, right side trimmed up a bit.
-This horse's big butt would look silly with a super pulled or clipped tail top.
+The left side is wild, the right side is trimmed up a bit.
+This horse’s big butt would look silly with a closely pulled or clipped tail top.

 This horse is on his way to a tidier tail.
 A few more passes with the scissors should get him there.

-- If you keep your scissors parallel to the tailbone, your tail will be awesome when you are done.
+- If you keep your scissors parallel to the tailbone, your tail will be excellent when you are done.

 - Start trimming the sides of your horse’s tail from the outside in.
 It helps to point your scissors down on the first few passes.
 Graze along the hairs poking out.
 Going for the big chunks will likely end in disaster.

-Starting with the scissors down may help you shave off a little bit at a time instead of accidentally cutting a chunk out of the tail top.
+Starting with the scissors down may help you shave off a little bit at a time instead of accidentally cutting a chunk out of the hair.

 - Alternate sides that you are working on.
-You may go back and forth a dozen times.
+You may go back and forth, left to right, a dozen times.

 - You will reach a point where you can start to hold your scissors up to get the tiny strays that poke out to the sides.

 - You may need to work on this over a few days to see how you like it.
 You may also decide that your horse’s tail is so thick that going shorter on the hairs closer to the underside of his tail will create a nicer picture.
 It’s up to you how much to take off!